 All of this makes it a non-IT field; however, still in popular culture, the job of a Data Scientist is regarded as an IT job.
 One of the reasons for this is its heavy dependence on computer languages such as Python and its proximity to Data Base Management Systems and Data warehousing.
 Also, with the advent of Big Data, the job of Data Scientist seems to look closer to IT; still, one must keep in mind the other aspects of Data Science, which are not so IT-oriented.

 You may also like to read in more detail: Is Data Scientist an IT Job?
 Learn About Different Roles & Skills

 Mistakes to Avoid While Beginning Your Career In Data Science

 There are certain typical mistakes that beginners make while establishing their career in Data Science.
 These include:

 - Paying more attention to the practical implementation of algorithms.

-A common mistake that beginners make is that they get fascinated with the tools and just focus on coding.
-Sometimes this cans spiral out of control, and one can wind up learning to a program rather than learning the language for what it is required, which is implementing Machine Learning and other libraries.
+A common mistake that beginners make is that they get fascinated with the tools and focus on coding.
+Sometimes this can spiral out of control, and one can wind up learning to a program rather than learning the language for what is required, implementing Machine Learning and other libraries.
 The other part of this problem overlooks the practical aspects of Data Science, which can be disastrous.
 Without knowing the theory behind Data Science, one cannot fully implement or troubleshoot a project.

 - Not learning the basics of the language.